jasperol/MLinPractice/Documentation.md

 For the best selected setup: How well does it generalize to the test set?

+Our validation set results were confirmed by the following test set results with a random forest of 50 trees:

+  test set
+    accuracy: 0.909367499408404
+    cohen_kappa: 0.28915443040134936
+    f1_score: 0.3312546769768022

 ### Interpretation

 Is there anything we learned from these results?

-We are excited to report that our training and validation results are an improvement on our baselines
+We are excited to report that our training and validation results are an improvement on our baselines: for reference, we had an accuracy of 0.908 Cohen's kappa and F1 scores were 0.004 and 0.095.

 They are unfortuately not substantial results, with only moderate agreement for Cohen's kappa for example on our training set, and fair results on the validation set.
 However, with more time and metadata (like number of followers we anticipate would have been INCREDIBLY telling), we are convinced that